 In general, rear tine tillers more challenging to maneuver.
 It’s also very wide, which makes moving it through tighter spots or corners awkward and ineffective.
 As stated before, this really is a tiller for big yards, and those sorts of machines will be heavier.
 The engine isn’t as large as it could be, though; OHV engines are more compact than non-OHV versions.

-06. Earthquake 7055C Briggs Stratton Rear Tine Rototiller
+06. Earthquake 7055C Rear Tine Tiller Rototiller

 We have so far talked about a lot of monstrous beasts.
 But how about a tiller that does not have all the tilling power in the world but digs deep and produces evenly dug beautiful looking beds?
 Yeah, that’s precisely what the Earthquake 7055C does.

-Briggs & Stratton 205cc engine
+Briggs & Stratton 205cc Engine

 The 7055c from earthquake features a 205cc Briggs and Stratton engine.
-I really like the B&S engine for their reliability, and this tiller is no exception.
+I really like the B&S engine for its reliability, and this tiller is no exception.
 It’s reliable and efficient, but I believe slightly underpowered too.

 The engine delivers 8.5 lb/ft torque, which is a little lower than expected for a 205cc engine.
 However, this power is not a joke when it comes to tilling.
 It can go through-hardened and unbroken ground (with a little effort though).